PositiveTechnologies/libfpta/externals/libmdbx/README.md

 libmdbx
 ======================================
-Revised and extended descendant of [Lightning Memory-Mapped Database](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database) (aka _LMDB_).
+MDBX is compact, fast, powerful, and robust and implements a simplified variant of the BerkeleyDB API.
+In fact _libmdbx_ is revised and extended descendant of [Lightning Memory-Mapped Database](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database) (aka _LMDB_).
 Permissive non-copyleft BSD-style [OpenLDAP Public License 2.8](LICENSE). Русскоязычная версия этого README [здесь](README-RU.md).

-_libmdbx_ is superior to LMDB in terms of features and reliability, not inferior in performance. _libmdbx_ works on Linux, FreeBSD, MacOS X and other systems compliant with POSIX.1-2008, but also support Windows as a complementary platform.
+_libmdbx_ is superior to LMDB in terms of features and reliability, not inferior in performance.
+In comparison to LMDB, _libmdbx_ makes many things just work perfectly, not silently and catastrophically break down. _libmdbx_ supports Linux, Windows, MacOS, FreeBSD and other systems compliant with POSIX.1-2008.

 The next version is under active non-public development and will be released as **_MithrilDB_** and `libmithrildb` for libraries & packages.